wp-plugins/alligator-menu-popup/readme.txt

 = Why doesn't it work for me? =

 It works for me, but all sites are different.
-Post a support request and I'll try to help you get it working
+Post a support request and I'll try my best to help you get it working

+= What levels of support are available? =

+You can receive free support for the plugin if you have problems getting it working.
+To access this, please open a new topic on the [plugin support forum](http://wordpress.org/support/plugin/alligator-menu-popup/ "Alligator Menu Popup plugin support forum").
+Don't forget to post a link to a page on your site where I can see the issue.
+I can provide free support if all communication takes place on the forum.

+If you require a greater level of support than can be provided on the plugin support forum on WordPress.org - eg you prefer not to post the url on the public forum and require private communication, you can request premium support via the [premium email support form for cubecolour plugins](http://cubecolour.co.uk/premium-support/ "premium email support form for cubecolour plugins") form.

 == Changelog ==